-2023 SEMI-FINALIST – NATIONAL EUGENE O’NEILL MUSICAL THEATER CONFERENCE
+2023 NATIONAL SEMI-FINALIST – THE EUGENE O’NEILL NATIONAL MUSICAL THEATRE CONFERENCE

 HOW MUCH OF OUR PERSONAL & POLITICAL IDENTITY IS GUIDED BY FORCES BEYOND OUR OWN FREEWILL?

 The play's unique underlying subject matter – THE FLUIDITY OF IDENTITY required to survive extreme trauma, including trauma-bonding and identification with violent perpetrators – speaks to the psychological and spiritual dilemmas of survivors of child abuse, domestic violence, military combat, extremist religious and political cults, and human trafficking.

 The play also attempts to illuminate the still under-explored subject matter of complex trauma’s impact on identity.